Court of Appeal of Quebec

 The Honourable Simon Ruel

 As a lawyer, Justice Ruel practised mainly in public and administrative law and in government affairs.
-He was a member of the Quebec Bar (1995) and of the Law Society of Upper Canada (2007).
-After beginning his career with the firm Grey Casgrain in Montreal, he subsequently became a litigator and counsel to the federal Department of Justice, the Privy Council Office, and the Department of Finance in Montreal and Ottawa.
-Before his appointment to the Superior Court, he was a partner with the firm BCF Business Law in Quebec City and, prior to that, with the national firm Heenan Blaikie.
+He was a member of the Quebec Bar (1995) and of the Law Society of Ontario (2007).
+After beginning his career with the firm of Grey Casgrain in Montreal, he subsequently became a litigator and counsel to the federal Department of Justice, the Privy Council Office, and the federal Department of Finance in Ottawa.
+Before his appointment to the Superior Court, he was a partner at the firm of BCF Business Law in Quebec City and, prior to that, at the national Canadian firm Heenan Blaikie